Spinsnazo/ProjektDBMS1/README.md

 ## Project setup

-1. Make sure you have Python and poetry installed.
+1. Make sure you have Python and Poetry installed.
 The second one can be obtained by using the following command:
 ```sh
 pip install poetry
 ```